hersche/tryToxic/README.md

 The new name should be a motivation too - there are some tox-api-clients and tox-users.
 "Try" them, but pls no real toxics! :)

 <h3>Build-Instructions</h3>
 Something more serious.
-You baiscly need:
+You basicly need:
 <ul><li>pyQt4</li><li>pyCrypto</li><li>header/dev-Files for python 3 (needed by pyTox)</li><li><a href="https://github.com/aitjcize/PyTox">pyTox</li>
 On *buntu (13.10) they're the following:
 <br /> <b>sudo apt-get install python3-crypto python3-pyqt4 python3-dev</b><br />